CloudCannon/documentation/_getting_started/introduction.md

 There's been huge trend towards static technologies mostly due to the complexity of current systems.
 Jekyll is:

-* **Simple** - There's far less moving parts required for a Jekyll website.
+* **Simple** - There are far less moving parts required for a Jekyll website.
 This makes Jekyll websites extremely fast and simple to build.

 * **Fast** - Jekyll websites are among the fastest on the internet.
 There's no time spent generating a page, the web server simply needs to return a file.

 * **Secure** - Jekyll websites are secure because it's just a static website.
 You don't need to worry about installing security patches or worrying if a plugin has vulnerabilities.

-* **Scalable** - There's no backend processing on Jekyll websites which makes them insanely scalable.
+* **Scalable** - No backend processing on Jekyll websites makes them insanely scalable.

 * **Source Controlled** - The entire website including all the content can be source controlled.
 This gives you the entire history of the website and the ability to roll back to any version.